asrashley/bacula/README.md

 ```

-The matching `Director` entry in `bacula-fd.conf`nthat is put on the client device:
+The matching `Director` entry in `bacula-fd.conf` that is put on the client device:

 ```
 Director {